sarah2244-4/science-revision-quiz/README.md

 - Thank you to the Code Institute community on Slack for providing advice, particularly on changing the method on my form and advising to create a thank you page for it to limk to.
 - Thank you to my mentor Spencer for his invaluable advice and expertise.

-## User stories

-Users who access the application want to be able to:

-- Play a revision quiz
-- See whether they got the question correct
-- See what the correct answer was if they got it incorrect
-- See their score at the end
-- Have a different set of questions each time they play

-## UX design

 ## Testing